-Shopping on the internet and having goods delivered to your door can be a practical solution for many people with sight problems.
+Shopping on the internet and having goods and groceries delivered to your door can be a practical solution for many people with sight loss.

 Shopping online offers many advantages:

-- You have an infinite amount of choice - if you don't see what you want on one site you can simply move on to the next.
+You have a vast amount of choice – if you don't see what you want on one site you can simply move on to the next.

 - Do I trust the vendor?